ericat/stackoverflow-career-api/README.md

 Unofficial Stack Overflow API
 =============================

-Taking inspiration from [this post] on Stackoverflow, we decided to make an API for the Stackoverflow Careers website.
+Taking inspiration from [this post] on Stackoverflow, we decided to make an API for the Stackoverflow Careers website as a final project for [Makers Academy].

 We wrote two very polite scrapers which gather new jobs / companies posted on Stackoverflow on a daily basis.
 The data is availabe in JSON format on Heroku at various URLs on http://stackable.herokuapp.com, for example: